denog/denog.github.io/de/meetings/denog13/index.md

 <br />
 <br />

-If you can’t join or can’t find your link please visit <a href"https://pretix.eu/denog/denog13/">https://pretix.eu/denog/denog13/</a> and use the "resend order links".
+If you can’t join or can’t find your link please visit <a href="https://pretix.eu/denog/denog13/">https://pretix.eu/denog/denog13/</a> and use the "resend order links".
 Otherwise reach out to <a href="mailto:event@denog.de">event@denog.de</a>.
 <br />
 <br />

-PS: We recommend the „Newcomer Session“ on Monday morning at 09.00h CET if you’re new to DENOG or Venueless.
+PS: We recommend the "Newcomer Session" on Monday morning at 09.00h CET if you’re new to DENOG or Venueless.
 <br />
 <br />